 Performances of Shakespeare's plays are staged by the Royal Shakespeare Company in their riverside theatres in the town, and other theatre companies regularly visit and perform here.
 There is also a continuous programme of lectures and events devoted to aspects of his life and times organised by the RSC and the Shakespeare Birthplace Trust (at the Shakespeare Centre).

 Stratford and Birmingham have unique resources for scholars.
 The Shakespeare Institute, the Shakespeare Birthplace Trust, the main campus at Birmingham all have excellent libraries, and the Birmingham Central Library has its own Shakespeare Library.
 The Royal Shakespeare Company archives are housed at the Shakespeare Birthplace Trust and include administrative materials and details of the full range of their productions.
 The primary source material on deposit at the Shakespeare Birthplace Trust Record Office offers opportunities to explore the social and cultural history of the town.

-Researchers wishing to use the resources of the Shakespeare Institute are asked to contribute a bench fee of £200 per month (pro rata for shorter periods).
+Researchers wishing to use the resources of the Shakespeare Institute are asked to contribute a bench fee of £325 per month.
 This fee may be waived at the discretion of the Director of the Institute and is not charged to academics from institutions with whom we have collaborative agreements.